 Rhode Island School of Design does not discriminate on the basis of race, color, religion, age, sex, sexual orientation, gender identity or expression, disability, national origin, veteran status, or any other characteristic protected by law in admission to, participation in, or administration of its educational programs and activities; in employment; or in its other programs and activities.

-Please note that modifications cannot be made to program or course curriculum.
-If you need access to the RISD Continuing Education offices at 345 South Main Street, Providence, please contact an enrollment assistant at 401 454-6200 or email@example.com for further assistance.
-Learn more about Disability Support Services.
+Modifications cannot be made to program or course curriculum.
+If you need access to the RISD Continuing Education offices at 345 South Main Street, Providence, contact an enrollment assistant at 401 454-6200 or firstname.lastname@example.org for further assistance.

 In accordance with RISD’s Intellectual Property Policy, RISD Continuing Education students generally own, and are free to exploit, the intellectual property rights to the artwork they produce in CE classes, while RISD CE has a limited right to make, use, and display images of student artwork for marketing, promotional, archival, reference, research, classroom, educational, and other noncommercial purposes.
 RISD CE will credit students for the use of such images wherever possible.
 Reproductions of student artwork may be edited at RISD CE’s discretion, but in doing so, RISD CE will make a good faith effort to act respectfully and responsibly so as not to unduly compromise the integrity of the original artwork.

 RISD Continuing Education reserves the right to cancel, reschedule or alter fees for any course, or to change the instructor, when circumstances warrant.
 We make every effort to notify students of canceled classes in a timely fashion.
 However, courses are sometimes canceled as late as the day of the first class meeting.

 If you enroll in a course that is canceled before it begins, we will notify you via phone and email and offer you the option of substituting another course or receiving a full refund.
 For this reason, it is extremely important that we have your correct contact information.